 The fellowship is named in honor of the late Frank Newman, a founder of Campus Compact, who was a tireless worker for civic engagement in higher education.
 In the spirit of Newman’s leadership, Campus Compact member presidents and chancellors may nominate one student from their institution for the fellowship.

-Kaylee Burke, the executive director for Ferris’ Center for Latin@ Studies, said Rodriguez is a fierce advocate for Latina representation in business and who is fearless when presented with a new challenge.
+Kaylee Burke, the executive director for Ferris’ Hispanic/Latino Cultural Center, said Rodriguez is a fierce advocate for Latina representation in business and who is fearless when presented with a new challenge.

 “It has been a pleasure to see Lezley grow throughout her participation in the Promesa Scholars program, taking full advantage of each opportunity she was offered and working beyond that to further her leadership potential,” Burke said.
 “She learned a new theoretical model, which she applied to telling the stories of a variety of students across campus and their immigration status.
 That served to raise awareness of their experiences as children and young adults, impacting their confidence, academic success and professional desires.
 Lezley has continued to advocate for undocumented students, traveling to Detroit to record a podcast which included her own story and that of her family.”